UMN-Kernel-Object/documentation/rust/hello_world_module.rst

 GRUB menu when your VM starts up.
 They likely look something like the following:

 1. ``5.15.0-52-generic``
-2. ``6.1.0-rc7-00101-g01f85...``
+2. ``5.15.0-92-generic``
-3. ``6.1.0-rc7-00102-gabe44...``
+3. ``6.8.0-rc3``
+4. ``6.8.0-rc3-00001-gc4cbdfd00f16``

-The first version came with the base Ubuntu 22.04 installation and the second version was installed in our previous VM and kernel boot tutorial.
+The first two versions came with the base Ubuntu 22.04 installation and the third version was installed in our previous VM and kernel boot tutorial.
 You should boot the `last`, most recent version as it will contain our new module.

 The kernel module should have printed out a message to the cosole when your VM booted up, but it probably went by too quickly for you to notice.
 We'll use the